Join 2,000 volunteers (so far!) in building the nation’s first Youth Tiny House Village

-In January 2016, youth at YSA initiated a community organizing campaign to build a Youth Tiny House Village in the San Francisco East Bay.
-We’re working in partnership with non-profit developer Housing Consortium of the East Bay and the local interfaith community to complete a multi-face, community-led Village that is designed by the young people it will benefit.
-The Village will feature:
+In January of 2016, youth at YSA initiated a community organizing campaign to build a Tiny House Village for homeless youth in the San Francisco East Bay Area.
+As of 2021, we’ve built 26 beautiful, youth-designed houses with the help of over 2,000 volunteers in Habitat-for-Humanity-style builds.
+We plan to open the Tiny House Empowerment Village in early 2021!
+We’re working in partnership with non-profit developer Housing Consortium of the East Bay and the local interfaith community to complete a multi-faceted, community-led Village that is designed by the young people it will benefit.
+The completed Village will feature:

 - A kitchen yurt for residents to cook weekly communal meals and securely store their own food

-- On-site Resident Assistant who lives in the community
+- On-site Resident Assistants who live in the community

-In addition to a prototype built in 2017, YSA will be building two houses in March and April of 2019 and 12 houses in August and September.
-We are actively recruiting members of our community to support us with advocacy, fundraising, and building at our Habitat for Humanity-style builds.
+We are actively recruiting members of our community to support us with advocacy, fundraising, and building at our Habitat-for-Humanity-style builds.